Voilett-Roze/asus/Using-ipset.md

     exit 1;;
 esac

+# Wait if this is run early on (before the router has internet connectivity) [Needed for wget to download files]
+while ! ping -q -c 1 google.com >/dev/null 2>&1; do
+  sleep 1
+  WaitSeconds=$((WaitSeconds+1))
+  [ WaitSeconds -gt 300 ] && logger -t Firewall "$0: Warning: Router not online!
+Aborting after a wait of 5 minutes..." && exit 1
+done

 # Allow traffic from AcceptList [IPv4 only] [$IPSET_LISTS_DIR/whitelist.lst can contain a combination of IPv4 IP or IPv4 netmask]
 if [ -e $IPSET_LISTS_DIR/whitelist.lst ]; then
   if $(ipset $SWAP AcceptList AcceptList 2>&1 | grep -q "$SETNOTFOUND"); then